Musical Theatre

 This module will provide a foundation for students by introducing, and exploring through practice, several key texts, textual approaches, practitioners, and broader approaches to acting in musical theatre.

 The module focuses on the development of the performer by building skills, knowledge and understanding through safe dance practice.
 Ballet and Jazz techniques, practices and approaches will underpin the classes on the module, supported by viewing live and video dance performance.
 Students will explore a range of movement styles and approaches with an aim of building their physical and expressive capacity.
 Focus will be on strength, flexibility, alignment and coordination to enable the exploration of different dance techniques and performance styles.
-Students will be encouraged to integrate these approaches to develop an individual embodiment for application in choreographic contexts dancing alone and as part of an ensemble/chorus.
+Students will be encouraged to integrate these approaches to develop an individual embodiment for application in choreographic contexts dancing alone and as part of an ensemble or chorus.

-This performance ‘project’ enables students to engage critically and creatively with a variety of musical theatre texts, styles, and genres.
+This performance project enables students to engage critically and creatively with a variety of musical theatre texts, styles and genres.
 The module employs skills developed in other modules to empower students as both individual and ensemble performers.
 The first portion of the module is dedicated to crafting a devised piece of performance.
 Students study several key improvisation/devising techniques and practices, devise a variety of solo or small performance pieces, before constructing (with the guidance of the tutor) a group performance for assessment.
-The second portion is dedicated to constructing a ‘showcase’ of materials developed across modules: a performance of excerpts from several existing musicals, many of which will be contrasting in terms of style, genre, tone, compositional practice, time period, context, and so on.

 Modules